 If you have any concerns about this you must contact email@example.com as soon as possible.

-e) These terms (which include the Fee Schedule) constitute the entire agreement between you and the University and you confirm that in accepting your place you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these terms.
+e) These Terms (which include the Fee Schedule, any term of the Instalment Schedule expressly incorporated by these Terms and/or the Fee Schedule and any separate offer documentation and correspondence received by you and stated as forming part of these Terms pursuant to paragraphs 3(c) and 4(c) of these Terms ) constitute the entire agreement between you and the University and you confirm that in accepting your place you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these Terms.

-If you accepted your place on a course prior to 9 November 2016, the above terms and conditions will not apply to you.
+If you accepted your place on a course prior to 26 January 2017, the above Terms and Conditions will not apply to you.
 If you have notpreviously been sent your applicable terms and conditions, and they are not in the terms and conditions archive, you can obtain a copy by e-mailing firstname.lastname@example.org

 Postgraduate learning methods Hear from our students Learning support Course cancellation policy